Introduction

 )

-Identify table width, orientation, and if splitting is necessary
+Identify table width, length, orientation, and if splitting is necessary

 Skip this section if you are not including custom tables.